Trapeziectomy: aftercare advice

 When can I return to my daily activities?

-Exercises: two to six weeks after your surgery
+Exercises: 2 to 6 weeks after your surgery

-1. Bend and straighten your shoulder and elbow 10 times.
+1. Bend and straighten your shoulder and elbow.
+Repeat 10 times.

-2. Bend and straighten all fingers 10 times.
+2. Bend and straighten all your fingers.
+Repeat 10 times.

-3. With your hand on its side, hold your fingers comfortably out of the way and make small circles with your thumb for one minute.
+3. With your hand on its side, hold your fingers comfortably out of the way.
+Make small circles with your thumb for 1 minute.

 thumb-bend-and-straighten.jpg

 4. Hold your thumb below the joint to be exercised.
-Bend and straighten the upper joint 10 times.
+Bend and straighten the upper joint.
+Repeat 10 times.

 thumb-movements.jpg

-5. With your hand flat on a table, try to move your thumb away from the rest of your hand and back together 10 times.
+5. With your hand flat on a table, try to move your thumb away from the rest of your hand and back again.
+Repeat 10 times.

 thumb-movements-(step-6).jpg

-6. With your hand on its side, move your thumb sideways away from your palm and back in again 10 times.
+6. With your hand on its side, move your thumb sideways away from your palm and back again.
+Repeat 10 times.

 thumb-movements-(step-7).jpg

-7. Place your hand on its side on a table, with the tip of your thumb touching the tip of your index finger.
+7. Place your hand on its side on a table.
+Touch the tip of your thumb to the tip of your index finger.
 Try to roll your thumb, moving from a ‘D’ shape to an ‘O’ shape between your thumb and index finger.
-Hold for three seconds, 10 times.
+Hold for 3 seconds.
+Repeat 10 times.

 thumb-movements-(step-8).jpg

-8. With your palm up flat on the table try to flatten your thumb back, so that the back of your thumb touches the table 10 times.
+8. Place your palm up flat on the table.
+Try to flatten your thumb back, so that the back of your thumb touches the table.
+Repeat 10 times.

-It is normal for these exercises to be uncomfortable, but they should not cause pain.
-If they do:
+It is normal for these exercises to be uncomfortable, but they should not be painful.
+If they cause you pain try the following.

-Exercises: six to 12 weeks after your surgery
+Exercises: 6 to 12 weeks after your surgery

 finger-exercises-(step-1).jpg